SarthakJShetty/Bias/README.md

 - This ```.csv``` file is then passed on to the Visualizer.

 ## 5.0 Known Issues:
-- The Scraper can only scrape abstracts from ScienceDirect at the moment, since ScienceDirect does not allow users to view publications in native ```.pdf``` format, but instead loads a ```.html``` document with the contents embedded in it.
+- The Scraper can only scrape abstracts from Springer at the moment, since Springer does not allow users to view publications in native ```.pdf``` format, but instead loads a ```.html``` document with the contents embedded in it.

 #### Note:
 - This repository is still under active development.
 The <a title="README" href="https://github.com/SarthakJShetty/Bias">README.md</a> is yet to be updated in detail.